 Our guest this episode is the Director of Golf Operations at Silver Lake Country Club in Orland Park, Bert Coghill.
 Silver Lake is a 45-hole daily fee facility the Coghill family have owned and operated since the early 1930s.

-Bert Coghill is the grandson of one of Coghill brothers who were electricians (International Brotherhood of Electrical Workers – Local 134) and owned the Coliseum Electrical Company on South Halsted Street in Chicago.
+Bert Coghill is the grandson of one of Coghill brothers who were electricians (International Brotherhood of Electrical Workers – Local 134) and became Chicago electrical contractors with the Coliseum Electrical Company on South Halsted Street.
 The brothers would fall in love with game of golf and eventually build Cog Hill Golf and Country Club in Lemont, which opened on July 4, 1927.

 In the early 1930s, the Coghill brothers purchased Euclid Hills Country Club (now the North Course) and Silver Lake Country Club (South Course), and merged them into a 36-hole facility called Silver Lake Country Club.
 A highly acclaimed nine-hole course (Rolling Hills) was added in 1963.